 Pole plant timing

-We have to associate the pole plant with the end of the existing turn, not with the start of a new turn.
+It is important to associate the pole plant with the end of the existing turn, not with the start of a new turn.
 By getting into the mindset of planting early at the end of the turn, we get all the benefits of it.

-I like to think of the pole plant as kind of the first movement to prepare to start a new turn, but it actually occurs at the end of the previous turn.
+I like to think of the pole plant as kind of the first movement to prepare to for a new turn, but it actually occurs at the end of the previous turn.
 That’s the most efficient way.

 We could think of the pole plant as a signal to start to move our body weight to the new turn.